VOloo-spec/learning-git/README.md

     <br />

     Basically, we tell our computer "Hey, I created this repo on GitHub, so when I push, I want my code to go to this GitHub repo."
-Now whenever you run `git push origin master` your computer knows that origin is pointing to your repo you made on GitHub and it pushes your changes there.
+Now whenever you run `git push origin main` your computer knows that origin is pointing to your repo you made on GitHub and it pushes your changes there.

     <br />

-    ( If you accidentally DID initialize your repository with a README, you must do a `git pull origin master` first - to get the README file on your computer - before you'll be able to push. )
+    ( If you accidentally DID initialize your repository with a README, you must do a `git pull origin main` first - to get the README file on your computer - before you'll be able to push. )

     </details>